 Before your baby is even born, you might learn, or already know, about their “soft spots.”
 The soft spots on a baby’s head are what allow the head to easily descend into the pelvis and through the birth canal during labor.

 The fontanelle, as it’s officially named, also helps make room for your baby’s brain to grow and develop outside the womb.
-There are the posterior spots in the back and anterior in the front (source).
-It’s suggested that shaving over these spots could damage your baby’s head, but it’s not a proven fact.
+There are two areas, the posterior, which is in the back, and the anterior, in the front (source).
+It has been suggested that shaving over these spots could damage your baby’s head, but that is not true, so don’t worry.
+You should always be careful around the soft spots anyway, and this is no different.

 One thing that could potentially harm your child is the tool you’re using.
-Some people choose to use razors.
-However, babies tend to move suddenly, and the blades can easily cut your baby’s supersoft skin.
+Some people, more for cultural reasons, choose to use razors.
+However, babies have a tendency to move suddenly, and the blades can easily cut your baby’s super soft skin.

 How to Safely Shave Your Baby’s Hair